brittanypallasco2003/brittanypallasco2003/README.md

 📚 I'm currently learning Spring Boot<br>
 🎯 Goals:
 <ul style="margin-top: 0; padding-left: 20px;">
-  <li>Dive deeper into technologies and frameworks such as Node.js, Spring Boot, Django, or Express.js.</li>
+  <li>Dive deeper into technologies and frameworks such as Node.js, Spring Boot, Django or Express.js.</li>
   <li>Master relational systems (with MySQL and PostgreSQL) and NoSQL (such as MongoDB or Redis).</li>
   <li>Build personal projects related to REST APIs and microservices.
 </ul>